This summer, rediscover the National Capital Region through the NCC’s parks, trails, pathways and parkways.

 Hiking and walking

-Walking is great for your physical and mental health — plus, it’s free and it offers a wide range of safe experiences.
+Walking is great for your physical and mental health — plus, it’s free and it offers a wide range of experiences.
 From trails in Gatineau Park and the Greenbelt, to the paved multi-use pathways in Ottawa–Gatineau, to the parkways open exclusively for active use — the options are endless!

 Be considerate of others: keep right, pass left and make sure that there’s room for others to pass.